Eoin Morgan: 2011 Australia and World Cup

 Morgan did not perform well during the ODI series with Australia.
-His top score of the series came in the third match between the two sides, where he made 30.
+His top score of the series came in the third match between the two teams, where he made 30.

 Morgan was not initially named in England's squad for the 2011 World Cup as he was suffering from a fractured finger, but was later called up following an injury to Kevin Pietersen.
 On 11 March 2011 he made his World Cup debut for England, scoring 63 runs in the defeat to Bangladesh, making him only the fourth player to have represented two different nations at the Cricket World Cup.
 England qualified for the quarter-finals where they lost to Sri Lanka by ten wickets, although Morgan made 50 off 66 balls.